iTwin/presentation/packages/hierarchies/learning/Localization.md

 // | Element 4       | undefined              | Unspecified   | Nenurodyta              |
 //
 // As shown in the above table, we expect to get 3 grouping nodes: "1 - 5", "Other", and "Unspecified".
 The
-// latter two strings are localized using the `localizedStrings` object, provided to `createHierarchyProvider`. expect(await collectHierarchy(hierarchyProvider)).to.containSubset([ { label: "1 - 5", children: [{ label: "Element 1" }, { label: "Element 2" }] },
+// latter two strings are localized using the `localizedStrings` object, provided to `createIModelHierarchyProvider`. expect(await collectHierarchy(hierarchyProvider)).to.containSubset([ { label: "1 - 5", children: [{ label: "Element 1" }, { label: "Element 2" }] },
   { label: "Kita", children: [{ label: "Element 3" }] },